 iModulons give insights into the regulation and activation of BGCs.

 Of the 23 predicted BGC regions in S. albidoflavus, 12 had core biosynthetic genes as members of 16 iModulons, including paulomycin, cyclofaulknamycin, candicidin, and surugamide (Table 1).
-The remaining BGCs had evenly distributed transcriptional activity across all conditions, and thus were not modularized by ICA.
+The remaining BGCs had evenly distributed transcriptional activity across all conditions and thus were not modularized by ICA.
 The iModulons provide a comprehensive overview of the expression of the core biosynthetic genes across different growth conditions along with co-regulated genes, both within and outside of the BGC.
-For example, the BGC regions predicted by ICA were 62.7% smaller compared to antiSMASH predictions, with Surugamide F having the lowest coverage (4.55%) and Streptamidine covering 100% of the antiSMASH predicted region (Supplementary Figure 2).
-Notable co-regulated genes located outside of the respective BGCs included putative regulators, amino acid transporters, and cytochrome P450 enzymes (Supplementary Table 1.4).
+For example, the BGC regions predicted by ICA were on average 62.7% smaller compared to antiSMASH predictions, with Surugamide F having the lowest coverage (4.55%) and Streptamidine covering 100% of the antiSMASH predicted region (Figure S4).
+Notable co-regulated genes located outside of the respective BGCs included putative regulators, amino acid transporters, and cytochrome P450 enzymes (Table S1.4).
 Furthermore, we detected enriched DNA binding motifs that appear upstream of the operons in BGC-related iModulons, further suggesting co-regulation (Table 1 and https://github.com/biosustain/salb_imodulons).
 Below we analyze some BGC-related iModulons in more detail, to provide novel insights into their potential regulatory mechanisms and expression.